hms-dbmi/GenoPheno-CatalogShiny/README.md

 ## Inclusion criteria
 This catalog only includes those data repositories that:
-1. Over five hundred (500) subjects
+1. Over five hundred (500) human subjects
-2. Contain both genotype and phenotype data of the same patients.
+2. Contain both genotype and phenotype data of the same subjects
 3. Include Whole Genome Sequencing (WGS) or Whole Exome Sequencing (WES) data as part of their genomic data content
-4. Include at least 100 recorded phenotypic variables per patient
+4. Include at least 100 recorded phenotypic variables per subject
 5. The dataset has to be accessible through a website or via a way of collaboration with investigators.

 All five criterias must be meet.